bnbuckler/identity-playbook/_plan/3_id-integration.md

 Agencies collect identity data through a number of disparate processes that are conducted by offices and groups throughout the organization.
 These include new hire on-boarding, background investigation processing, credentialing, and access control administration.
 Typically, each of these processes is a manual, separate, and often redundant point for obtaining identity data.

-The ICAM target state seeks to streamline and integrate digital identity management processes and minimize the number of collection points for identity data, while reducing or eliminating the use of paper-based forms as identity data collection methods.
+The FICAM architecture seeks to streamline and integrate digital identity management processes and minimize the number of collection points for identity data, while reducing or eliminating the use of paper-based forms as identity data collection methods.
 These improvements are expected to help agencies achieve greater process efficiency and improve the security and privacy around the collection and maintenance of digital identity data.

 The information and guidance presented in this section is intended to assist agencies in providing answers to several common digital identity process integration questions, including:

 * What steps can my agency take to streamline and integrate the backend processes that are used to collect and manage digital identity data?

-* What can my agency do to streamlineand integrate the HR and on-boarding processes that are used to collect identity data?
+* What can my agency do to streamline and integrate the HR and on-boarding processes that are used to collect identity data?

 * How can my agency better integrate the background investigation process to eliminate redundant data collection?